ncmhe/ncmhe.github.io/index.md

 layout: default
 ---

+News (2020/09/29): We have decided to have a fully online workshop, due to COVID-19.
+We have

+<div hidden>
-**News (2020/08/10): IJCAI-PRICAI 2020 has announced two tentative dates (January 4-10 @Kyoto or January 18-23 @Yokohama) for the conference/workshop.
+~~News (2020/08/10): IJCAI-PRICAI 2020 has announced two tentative dates (January 4-10 @Kyoto or January 18-23 @Yokohama) for the conference/workshop.
 We are now accepting Round 2 submissions.
 We also offer remote presentation option if authors prefer.
-It is possible that workshop itself maybe organized remotely, if the global pandemic situation does not improve by the time of the workshop.**
+It is possible that workshop itself maybe organized remotely, if the global pandemic situation does not improve by the time of the workshop.~~

-<div hidden>
 ~~News (2020/05/26): IJACI-PRICAI 2020 has rescheduled its in-person event due to COVID-19.
 If you are not aware, please see the announcement in the link [here](https://ijcai20.org/).
 As we have announced earlier, we follow the logistic plan of the main conference.
 We understand and agree on the importance and critical value of the in-person event for the workshops.
 We are committed to making every effort to have the experience in-person.
 Based on the main conference plan, the most likely scenario would be the workshop will be held on one of the dates during January 5-10, 2021, in Kyoto, Japan.
 We are both happy and eager to continue organizing the workshop in January.
 We are planning for the second round submission window opening, with actual dates (deadlines, event) will be determined based on IJCAI-PRICAI Workshop chairs' decision on the new schedule for workshops.
 Please stay tuned!~~

 ~~News (2020/05/25): Round 1 paper notifications are out.
 Papers accepted to the Round 1 will get guaranteed presentation slots at the workshop in January 2021.~~